 This is what the dual feed foot on THE Dream Machine 2 looks like.
 As you can see from the picture, this is NOT your grandma’s walking foot!!

-First thing you’ll notice right off the bat is the size – just like the machine, this foot is huge!
+The first thing you’ll notice right off the bat is the size – just like the machine, this foot is huge!

 The second thing you’ll notice is that you attach it to the shank AND it plugs into the back of the machine.